barebox/barebox/Documentation/boards/imx/nxp-imx8mn-evk.rst

   - The QSPI NOR partition ``barebox`` must be erased before the stripped image is written.
-The erase size depends on the stripped image size but always start at offset 0.
+The erase size depends on the stripped image size but always starts at offset 0.

   - Write the stripped barebox image to the QSPI NOR partition ``barebox`` at offset 0.